apop5/patina/docs/src/rfc/text/0017-aml-parser.md

 This RFC is an extension of the [ACPI service](0005-acpi.md).
-Similar to the ACPI service, this Rust-based AML service will provide a safer and more ergnonic interface for parsing and interpreting AML bytecode.
+Similar to the ACPI service, this Rust-based AML service will provide a safer and more ergnonic interface for parsing and modifying AML bytecode.

 ## Technology Background